 Hävikkifoorumi – Consumers’ Food Waste Forum

-Hävikkifoorumi (2020–2023) is a project coordinated by The Consumers’ Union of Finland that has been established to respond to the Finnish government’s commitment to the SDG goal of halving food waste per capita by 2030.
-It is funded by the Ministry of Agriculture and Forestry of Finland.
-It aims to be the biggest food waste project in the nation by assembling all interested food business operators, companies, organizations, local grass roots actors and others to collaborate and communicate effectively in order to halve household food waste in Finland.
-The project started in November 2020.
+Hävikkifoorumi (2020-2023), The National Food Waste Forum, is a food chain development project of Finnish Food Authority coordinated by The Consumers’ Union of Finland that has been established to respond to the Finnish government’s commitment to the SDG goal of halving food waste per capita by 2030.
+Hävikkifoorumi aims to be the biggest food waste project in the nation by assembling all interested food sector operators, companies, organizations, local grass roots actors and others to collaborate and communicate effectively in order to halve household food waste in Finland by 2030.

 At the heart of the project is a research report done by Natural Resources Institute Finland and Choice Architecture Partners Oy.
 The report examines the barriers and drivers of change in consumer behavior in relation to reducing food waste.